IdentiCyte/IdentiCyte/README.md

 ## How to cite
 If you use IdentiCyte in your research, please cite the following journal article:

-G. F. G. Garnier, C. A. Manderson, S. Giri, G. Garnier, IdentiCyte: Simple red blood cell identification software; SoftwareX [In Press].
+Garnier, Guillaume FG, Clare A. Manderson, Saveen Giri, and Gil Garnier.
+"IdentiCyte: Simple red blood cell identification software."
+SoftwareX 9 (2019): 223-229.

 ## Development and Contributing to IdentiCyte